Whether

 As the day drew near, no one knew what would happen.
 If the

-ruse was discovered the POWs could be beaten or worse.
+ruse was discovered, the POWs could be beaten or worse.
 Finally, the day

-arrived.
-On the 194th Marine Corps Birthday, and the day before Veterans
+th Marine Corps Birthday, and the day before Veterans

 Day, the POW camp known for its harsh conditions with little food, served the